-Clinical Characteristics and 90-day Outcomes of Heart-Failure Patients in a Tertiary-care Hospital
+Evaluation of Clinical Characteristics and 90-day Outcomes amongst Heart Failure Patients: Insights from a Tertiary-care Hospital Settings

 Nikita Pal1, Sunil Kumar S2, M Ramesh1, Sri Harsha Chalasani1.
 Department of Pharmacy Practice, JSS College of Pharmacy1, JSS Academy of Higher Education & Research, Mysuru, KA, India; Department of Cardiology, JSS Medical College & Hospital2, JSS Academy of Higher Education & Research, Mysuru, KA, India.

+Introduction.
+Heart Failure (HF) is a chronic, multi-faceted, life-threatening condition that has become a major global public health concern.

 Aims.
-To assess clinical characteristics, prescribing patterns, and 90-day clinical outcomes of patients with heart failure (HF).
+To assess clinical characteristics, prescribing patterns, and 90-day clinical outcomes of patients with HF.

 Methods.
-A six-month prospective cohort study was carried out with HF patients aged ≥ 18, of any sex, in NYHA Class I-III with LVEF ≤ 40% to > 50%, at a tertiary-care hospital's Cardiology department.
+A six-month prospective cohort study was carried out with HF patients aged ≥ 18, of any sex, in New York Heart Association (NYHA) Class I-III with LVEF ≤ 40% to > 50%, at a tertiary-care hospital's Cardiology department.
 After consenting, their complaints, past medications, and current treatments were recorded.
 Data were analysed using frequencies, percentages, and linear regression to identify outcome predictors.

 Results.
-A total of 84 patients (75% male, 25% female, mean age 60.08 ± 10.11 years), 94% had heart failure with reduced ejection fraction (HFrEF), with 44% de-novo, and 48% in New York Heart Association (NYHA) class III were enrolled in the study.
-Hypertension and type 2 diabetes mellitus (T2DM) were prevalent comorbidities (67% and 54%, respectively).
+A total of 84 patients (75% male, 25% female, mean age 60.08 ± 10.11 years), 94% had heart failure with reduced ejection fraction (HFrEF), with 44% de-novo, and 48% in NYHA class III were enrolled in the study.
+Hypertension (HTN) and type 2 diabetes mellitus (T2DM) were prevalent comorbidities (67% and 54%, respectively).
 35% were hospitalized for ischemic heart disease (IHD) and 12% for dilated cardiomyopathy (DCM).
 Of 685 prescribed medications (average 8.2 per patient, mean 10.54), only 37% were guideline-directed medical therapy (GDMT), with β-Blockers (89%), sodium-glucose cotransporter-2 (SGLT2) inhibitors (68%), angiotensin receptor-neprilysin inhibitors (ARNI) (67%), and mineralocorticoid receptor antagonists (MRA) (50%) most prescribed.
 The 90-day mortality was 2%, with a 10% readmission rate for acute decompensated heart failure (ADHF) and an average hospital stay of 4.46 ± 1.60 days.
 Ischemic heart disease emerged as a significant predictor for 90-day outcomes (β = 0.503 [0.113-0.573], p = 0.004).

 Conclusion.
 IHD is one of the predictors implicating heart failure in the study cohort.
-The 90-day mortality was two in every ten patients and the majority of the management did not comply GDMT, which demands drug therapy optimization in anticipation of improved clinical outcomes.
+The 90-day mortality was two in every ten patients and the majority of the management did not comply with GDMT, which demands drug therapy optimization in anticipation of improved clinical outcomes.

 Keywords: Heart failure, Ischemic heart disease, Guideline-directed medical therapy, Acute decompensated heart failure.